UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Model_Development/index.rst

 Model Development
 =================

-We have developed multiple aspects of the NEMO model:
+We have helped to developed multiple aspects of the NEMO model:

 .. toctree::
    :maxdepth: 1